What is trauma anesthesiology?

 The main objective of the STC Anesthesia Fellowship is to gain exposure to a variety of medical and surgical conditions encountered in acutely injured patients.
 Our goal for the Anesthesiology Fellow is to become an expert in the field of trauma/critical care and excel in the management of difficult traumatic airways, complicated patients, and novel techniques of resuscitation.

 University of California, San Francisco

-The Trauma Anesthesiology Fellowship curriculum provides in-depth training in all anesthesia relevant aspects of trauma care.
+The Trauma Anesthesiology Fellowship curriculum provides in-depth training in all anesthesia relevant aspects of trauma and acute care surgery.
 It is a one-year non-ACGME program intended for physicians that have completed their residency in anesthesiology.
-The goal is to reach a level of competency and governance in trauma care that enables the graduates to take on a leadership role in the respective field.
+The goal is to reach a level of competency and governance in trauma and emergency acute care surgery that enables the graduates to take on a leadership role in the respective field.
 Fellows will work as a clinical attending on average 2 days per week, with the additional 3 days per week devoted to the fellowship program much of which will involve clinical care.
 Fellows will take on average two nights of call per month.
 This will provide salary support during the clinical year.

 University of Alabama

 The UAB Department of Anesthesiology and Perioperative Medicine is a large and successful organization with over 250 employees and a budget exceeding $19 million annually.
 The department and its affiliates provide anesthesia services for five hospitals (UAB, VA, Highlands, Children’s, and Callahan Eye Foundation) and one freestanding one-day surgical center (Children’s South Pediatric Outpatient Center).
 The department has recently expanded to include the Division of Community Anesthesiology providing anesthesia services at St Vincent’s Hospital, a large private practice community hospital.